giltayar/bilt/docs/alternatives.md

 needs to understand whether your codebase is Angular, React, Vue, Node, or whatever, as it has plugins for each and every one of them.

-Bilt doesn't care what is in your package, as long as you defined a build step for each and every one of them.
+Bilt doesn't care what is in your package, as long as the steps needed to build them are defined.

 ## Bazel

 [Bazel](https://bazel.build/), from Google, is supposed to be similar to the internal tool Google have for building their monorepo.
-It is a veritable workhorse, and super powerful tool for dealing with repos of thousands (and probably tens of thousands) of packages, spanning multiple packages.
+It is a veritable workhorse, and a super powerful tool for dealing with repos of thousands (and probably tens of thousands) of packages, spanning multiple packages.

 But configuring your project to use Bazel is a complicated thing.
-Seriously, I couldn't make heads or tails on how to do it.
-The reason for this is it's multi-language approach, and its extreme flexibility, which comes at the cost of configuration and understanding.
+I couldn't make heads or tails on how to do it.
+The reason for this is its extreme flexibility, which comes at the cost of configuration and understanding.

-Bilt gives similar capabilities, but relies on NPM's `package.json` and appraoch to publishing NPM packages, to give it the capabilities it has to handle repos of hundreds of packages.
+Bilt gives similar capabilities, but relies on NPM's `package.json` and appraoch to publishing NPM packages, to give it the capability to handle repos of hundreds of packages.